 After each session you will receive an email with all the key points regarding the practices, exercises, tools and strategies.

-Coaches guide, encourage, empower, educate and support the person on their forward-looking journey, helping them achieve success.
+Coaching is the way I guide, encourage, empower, educate and support you on your forward-looking journey, helping you achieve success.

 I first suffered from Dystonia in January 2013 when I overnight developed fairly severe tremor causing my head to turn to the left.
 It took some time for this to be diagnosed, and eventually treated with Botox injections at 3 month intervals.